Cult of the Cobra

 Plot

-Before shipping home at the end of World War II, six American Army Air Force officers explore an Asian bazaar.
+Before shipping home at the end of World War II, American Army Air Force enlisted men, Paul Able, Tom Markel, Nick Hommel, Pete Norton, Rico Nardi, and Carl Turner explore an Asian bazaar.
 There, they meet Daru, a snake charmer.
-Paul Able mentions the cult of the Lamians, who worship snakes.
+Paul mentions the cult of the Lamians, who worship snakes.
 Daru says that if the soldiers pay him, they can see it for themselves.
-He brings the group to the Lamian temple, warning them that they will die if caught.
-In disguise, they see a dance about the rescue of the Lamian people by their cobra goddess.
-As the dancer slides back into a woven basket, a drunk Nick Hommel photographs her.
+He brings the group to the Lamian temple, warning that they will die if caught.
+In disguise, they see a dance about the Lamian cobra goddess.
+As the dancer slides back into a woven basket, a drunk Nick photographs her.
 The Lamians are outraged, and their priest curses the intruders.
+Freeing himself from two Lamians, Nick grabs the basket.
+The Lamians kill Daru, and the servicemen set the temple afire to cover their escape.
+Fleeing in a jeep, the group stops when they see Nick on the road with a woman standing over him.
+A snake has bitten him.

 More details